Master real-time voice AI architecture: turn detection, streaming STT/LLM/TTS, native audio trade-offs, WebRTC transport, and barge-in state.

 Designing a voice AI agent requires balancing functional capabilities with strict latency constraints.
 The system needs to understand and generate natural language fast enough to mimic human turn-taking.

-10k+.Use 500ms as an example target, not a law of physics.
-A deployed route must report TTFA distributions rather than promise one illustrative .
+10k+.Use 500ms speech-end TTFA and 400ms commit-to-audio as example targets, not laws of physics.
+A deployed route must report both distributions rather than promise one illustrative trace.

 |---|---|---|

-If these ran one after another, the total would be about 500ms.
-But in practice:
+If the post-speech spans ran one after another, their durations would add to about 510ms.
+In practice:

-In one candidate trace, this overlap may deliver first audio in 300-450ms.
-The production decision depends on measured p50/p95 TTFA, incorrect-commit rate, endpointing aggressiveness, model size, and network jitter.
+In the candidate trace below, first audio plays 380ms after acoustic speech end and 320ms after turn commit.
+The production decision depends on measured p50/p95 for both clocks, incorrect-commit rate, endpointing aggressiveness, model size, and network jitter.

 1import json